Official websites use .mil

 * Speaking Engagements

-*** Due to COVID-19, the following Community Relations programs are currently unavailable
+*** the following Community Relations programs are currently available on a limited basis

 * Tours (minimum tour age is 12 years old.)